SyncholisticMG/gh/README.md

 By making that sovereign choice to be the disentangled observer of the self means you get the fullest versions of yourself in the here in and the now.
 You are the apex of your own hierarchical order.
 Say that in your mental heart space.
 "I am the apex of my own hierarchical order, and no other hierarchical system has control and domination within me."

-Unentangled observer of the Akashic Record
+Unentangled observer of the akashic Record

-The unentangled observer is part of the Akashic Record – they are a stream of the AR that can only be perceived in the sovereign neutral perspective.
+The unentangled observer is part of the akashic Record – they are a stream of the AR that can only be perceived in the sovereign neutral perspective.
 They are reaching the highest point of neutral observation even if they are observing themselves.

  **Objects of influence